sandialabs/spack-manager/docs/user_profiles/developers/developer_spack_minimum.md

 The two most hands off commands are:

-- `quick-develop`: this will do steps 1-5 for you automatically if you provide specs with versions in the input arguments (stops at step 4 if you don't)
+- `quick_develop`: this will do steps 1-5 for you automatically if you provide specs with versions in the input arguments (stops at step 4 if you don't)
-- `quick-activate`: this will activate a previously created environment for you.
+- `quick_activate`: this will activate a previously created environment for you.
 You just pass the directory location to it.

-If you want to learn more about them... `quick-develop --help`.
+If you want to learn more about them... `quick_develop --help`.
 Additional documentation to come soon.